susanmeerdink/FLIR-Temp-Retrieval-Analysis/README.md

 #### STEP 2: LOAD CORRECTION FACTORS:
 1. Create a .csv file that contains correction factors.
 The format of the csv file follows (see example correction_factor_example.csv):
-	* Header: The first row should contains the column names: Filename, Camera Height, Relative Humidity, Upwelling Longwave, Air Temperature.
+	* Header: The first row should contains the column names: Filename, Downwelling Longwave.
 	* First Column: Filename of images must match the images that you load.
 Optional: You do not have to add .jpg, but you can add it to the filename.
-	* Second Column: Camera height in meters.
-This comes from field collection.
-If this correction factor is not supplied the program will assume 1 meter.
-	* Third Column: Relative Humidity in percent.
-	* Fourth Column: Upwelling Longwave Radiation in W/m^2
-	* Fifth Column: Air Temperature in Celisus.
-	* Relative Humidity, Upwelling Longwave Radiation, and Air Temperature can be obtained from the IDEAS meterological station (geog.ucsb.edu/ideas) which updates every 15 minutes.
+	* Fourth Column: Downwelling Longwave Radiation (Can be obtained from the IDEAS meterological station (geog.ucsb.edu/ideas) which updates every 15 minutes.)
 2. Click the "Step2: Load Correction Factors" button.
 A dialog box will open where you can navigate to the location that contains the .csv file that contains the correction factors.
 3. The values will populate the table in the gui.
 You can edit or type in correction factors into the gui.